-- .1 Comply with Federal and Provincial laws, regulations, codes and guidelines for the storage of fuel and petroleum products on site. - .2 Do not place fuel storage tanks or store fuel or other petroleum products within a 30 metre buffer zone of watercourses and wetlands.
-Do not fuel or lubricate equipment within this 30 metre buffer zone.
+- .1 Comply with Federal and Provincial laws, regulations, codes and guidelines for the storage of fuel and petroleum products on site. - .2 Do not place fuel storage tanks or store fuel or other petroleum products within an undeveloped 30 metre buffer zone of watercourses and wetlands.
 Obtain approval from the Departmental Representative and/or Facility Manager of acceptable location on site for fuel storage and equipment service.
 Wash, refuel and service machinery and store fuel and other materials for the machinery in such a way as to prevent any deleterious substances from entering the water body.